How to Take Peptides: What Are the Benefits of Oral Supplements?The Benefits of Oral Peptides Versus Injections

 Several peptides are used as drugs such as insulin, which controls the metabolism of sugar, and cyclosporine, which suppresses organ rejection after transplants.
 More than 40 peptides are already approved as drugs, generating revenues in the billions.
 There are several hundreds of peptide-based medications currently in clinical trials.

 But almost none of these drug-peptides can be taken orally.
-Since peptides are an important part of food, the stomach and intestines harbor countless enzymes that can degrade them, meaning that most peptide-based medication do not survive the passage through the gastrointestinal tract.
+Since peptides are an important part of food, the stomach and intestines harbor countless enzymes that can degrade them, meaning that most peptide-based medications do not survive the passage through the gastrointestinal tract.

 Hope to generate more stable oral peptides came from “cyclic” peptides, whose ends are joined together by chemical bridges making them more stable than linear ones because their backbones are less flexible and thus harder to attack by enzymes.
 In 2018, a research group has developed a peptide format termed double-bridged peptides, where peptides are cyclized by two chemical bridges that provide even higher stability.
 Despite its success, most such peptides were not sufficiently stable to survive the enormous enzymatic pressure found in the gastrointestinal tract.